intel/neural-compressor/docs/introduction.md

 Introduction
 =========================================

-Intel® Low Precision Optimization Tool is an open-source Python library designed to help users quickly deploy low-precision inference solutions on popular deep learning (DL) frameworks such as TensorFlow\*, PyTorch\*, MXNet and ONNX Runtime.
+Intel® Low Precision Optimization Tool is an open-source Python library designed to help users quickly deploy low-precision inference solutions on popular deep learning (DL) frameworks such as TensorFlow, PyTorch, MXNet and ONNX Runtime.
 It automatically optimizes low-precision recipes for deep learning models in order to achieve optimal product objectives, such as inference performance and memory usage, with expected accuracy criteria.

 # User-facing API

 The API is intended to unify low-precision quantization interfaces cross multiple DL frameworks for the best out-of-the-box experiences.

-The API consists of three components:
+The API consists of below componenets:

 ### quantization-related APIs
 ```python